ianlibasora/Chess-Game/README.md

 # Chess-Game with Python

 Classic game of chess using Python's PyGame module.
+Intended to be player with two people.
+Does not feature AI for single player.

+## WIP

 If run with argument "1":
 - Rule checking will be ignored ie players may move at their own will.
-This includes illegal moves
+This includes illegal moves.
-- Team checking will remain in effect.
-This is to stop double clicks on pieces of same colour
+- Team checking however will remain in effect.

-## WIP

 ### Planned:
 - Log win/loss of session
 - Allowing rematch # maybe
 - Movement check (move validity check)
 - Movement assist (highlight available movements of piece)
-- Game timer
-- Promotion, # castling/en passent maybe
+- Advanced rules: Promotion, # castling/en passent maybe

-### Needs:
-- Rule checks
-- Running ui

 ### Done:
 - Undo
 - Team check
 - Basic piece behaviour
+- Game timer
+- Basic UI

-Last updated: 3.Jun.2020, Python 3.8.1
+Last updated: 8.Jun.2020, Python 3.8.1

 --------------------------------------------------------------

-## Assets used:
+### Assets used:
 - [Black][1]/[White][2] Pawns
 - [Black][3]/[White][4] Rooks
 - [Black][5]/[White][6] Horses